Accident Insurance Plan

 Jump to Section:

 All full-time Knox students are automatically enrolled in an accident insurance plan that provides specified medical benefits in the event you are accidentally injured either on or off campus.
-An annual $90 fee (prorated for students beginning in winter or spring term) is assessed to all students for this coverage.
+An annual $90 fee (prorated for students beginning in winter $60 and spring term $50) is assessed to all students for this coverage.
+This fee is madatory and may not be waived.
 Please note the Knox policy number is 13-0255-2014.

 The accident insurance plan only covers medical expenses due to a covered accident with no deductible.
 No benefits are available to pay for medical tests or care due to sickness, illness, or any pre-existing conditions.
 The accident plan benefits are subject to limitations and exclusions and may not pay for 100 percent of all medical expenses.